aragon/geo-browser-contracts/README.md

 ## Encoding and decoding actions

-Making calls to the DAO is straightforward, however making execute arbitrary actions requires them to be encoded, stored on chain and be approved before they can be executed.
+Making calls to the DAO is straightforward, however executing arbitrary actions requires them to be encoded, stored on chain and be approved before they can be executed.

 To this end, the DAO has a struct called `Action { to, value, data }`, which will make the DAO call the `to` address, with `value` ether and call the given calldata (if any).